Understanding Hyperhidrosis

 Managing Hyperhidrosis

 Some people experiment with stronger deodorants to manage the condition.
 Others may wear armpit sweat pads to control the excessive sweating.
 A person can have botox injections administered or have their sweat glands surgically removed with laser surgery.
+Dr. Rubinstein performs the surgical procedure and clinical providers perform botox injections for hyperhidrosis.

 How does underarm laser surgery work?